bragajj/TIRG-BonnFurniture/README.md

 # Retrieving Furniture Image and Style with TIRG

-by Jeffery Braga, Doris Chia-ching Lin
+by Jeffrey Braga, Doris Chia-ching Lin

 This project is an attempt to use TIRG function for image retrieval with new furniture style dataset.
 The originally code was published with the paper: